 sharing budget as they do sponsored funds.
 Review sponsor regulations.

 Some cost-sharing is related to mandatory effort commitments

-Matching Funds: To "match" funds concurrently during the expenditure of federal funds.
+Matching Funds: To "match" funds concurrently with the expenditure of federal funds.

-Cost Sharing: The obligation to share project costs must be made by the end of the project.
+Cost Sharing: The obligation to share project costs must be made by the end of the project term.In-Kind Contribution:

 - Responsible University Officers: The OSP Director is responsible to perform final reviews of M/CS commitments on all sponsored programs to ensure they are compliant with the law and UAA policy and to grant or deny institutional approval of these commitments.
 The Vice Provost for Research & Graduate School shares the responsibility for final M/CS review and approval authority and has the authority to authorize funds for equipment purchase match.
 The Grants & Contracts Director is responsible for final certification to the sponsor of approved and allowable charges attributable and verifiable as M/CS.

 - Office of Sponsored Programs: OSP is responsible for reviewing M/CS commitments on all sponsored programs to ensure they are compliant with the law and UAA policy and to advise the OSP Director about such commitments.

 - Grants and Contracts: Grants & Contracts is responsible for assigning unique fund identifiers (Fund(s) 14) to track university-committed funds and to ensure that unrecovered F&A and certified third party match amounts are recorded in the Banner Finance System.

 - Department: The initial responsibility for M/CS commitments rests with the proposing department.
 The unit dean or director must authorize and approve M/CS commitments if departmental resources are going to be used.
 Departments are responsible for all M/CS commitments, including obtaining third party contributions.